m5stack/m5-docs/docs/en/unit/dual_button.md

 ## Description

-**<mark>Dual Button</mark>** is a double mechanical button Unit.
-The mechanical buttona is momentary push button.
-This unit contains two independent "momentary on/off" buttons.
+**<mark>Dual Button</mark>** is a unit built-in two momentary push buttons.
+It contains two independent "momentary on/off" buttons.
 “Momentary” means that the button rebounds on its own after it is released.
-The button outputs a HIGH signal when pressed, and LOW when released.
+The button pressed outputs a LOW signal when pressed, and HIGH when released.
+The GPIO36 pin outputs the level signal of Button A (blue button), and the GPIO26 (red button) pin outputs the level signal of Button B.

 <img src="assets/img/product_pics/unit/dual_button/unit_dual_button_05.png" width="50%" height="50%">